hugoferreira/hugoferreira.github.com/_posts/2015-09-22-the-mu-puzzle.markdown

 Should the reader begin to be convinced that *maybe* this puzzle doesn't have a solution, how would one proceed to mathematically prove it?

 One common strategy, particularly when *loops* or *recursion* is part of the problem, is to (1) establish a *proposition* that asserts something about the underlying formal system and (2) show that if the *proposition* holds for a certain string, it would also hold for all strings that are the result of applying the rules.
-Such kind of *proposition* is called an [*invariant*](https://en.wikipedia.org/wiki/Invariant_(computer_science)), for obvious reasons.
+Such kind of *proposition* is called an [*invariant*](https://en.wikipedia.org/wiki/Invariant_(computer_science)), for obvious reasons:

 > ... (an) invariant is a property, held by a class of mathematical objects, which remains unchanged when transformations of a certain type are applied to the objects.